-The objectives of the Compensation Committee in establishing compensation arrangements for our executive officers are to:
+The objectives of our Compensation Committee in establishing compensation arrangements for our executive officers are to:

-- · Attract and retain qualified executive managers with a straightforward, understandable compensation program; - Provide strong financial incentives, at reasonable cost, for positive financial performance and enhanced value of our shareholders' investment; and - Utilize "at risk" cash bonus plans to recognize positive short-term performance and equity based plans that support the long-term needs and goals of STRATTEC and our shareholders.
+- · Attract and retain qualified executive managers with a straightforward, understandable compensation program; - · Provide strong financial incentives, at reasonable cost, for positive financial performance and enhanced value of our shareholders' investment; and

+Utilize "at risk" cash bonus plans to recognize positive short-term performance and equity based plans that support the long-term needs and goals of STRATTEC and our shareholders.

-The compensation program that has been developed and is being implemented by our Compensation Committee to achieve these objectives has the following features:
+The compensation program that has been developed and implemented by our Compensation Committee to achieve these objectives has the following features:

-Nearly all of the compensation paid to our executive officers on a yearly basis is based on only three components-

-(1) base salary; (2) potential annual cash bonuses based on performance; (3) equity compensation in the form of stock option grants (leveraged or otherwise) and grants of shares of restricted stock.
-We currently provide our executive officers with a very modest level of "perquisites" or other benefits that are not available to all

-- of our employees.
-"All Other Compensation" reported in the Summary Compensation Table in this proxy statement constituted less than 3% of "Total Compensation" for our named executive officers during fiscal 2010. - Each executive officer receives a base salary based on available comparable compensation data which we believe to be competitive and fair. - Total compensation is higher for individuals with greater responsibility and a greater ability to influence company-wide performance.
-In addition, the compensation program is designed so that a significant portion of total potential compensation for our executive officers is at risk, in that it is contingent on actual company and personal performance. - Our "Economic Value Added Bonus Plan for Executive Officers and Senior Managers" provides for annual bonus payouts based on (1) the achievement of specific company-wide objective financial criteria, including minimum financial performance targets that must be met as a condition to payouts under the Plan, and (2) achievement of individual performance objectives. - Our Stock Incentive Plan (which is attached to this Proxy Statement and is the subject of a proposal to adopt certain amendments to the plan) provides the opportunity for leveraged stock option grants based on a formula related to the above described Economic Value Added Bonus Plan for Executive Officers and Senior Managers.
+- Nearly all of the compensation paid to our executive officers on a yearly basis is based on only three components (1) base salary; (2) potential annual cash bonuses based on performance, which employs an "economic value added" philosophy; and (3) equity compensation in the form of stock option grants (leveraged or otherwise) and grants of shares of restricted stock.
+We currently provide our executive officers with a very modest level of "perquisites" or other benefits that are not available to all of our employees.
+"All Other Compensation" reported in the Summary Compensation Table in this Proxy Statement constituted less than 3% of "Total Compensation" for our named executive officers during fiscal 2014. - Each executive officer receives a base salary based on available comparable compensation data which we believe to be competitive and fair.
+See "Peer Group Benchmarking" below. - Total compensation is higher for individuals with greater responsibility and a greater ability to influence company-wide performance.
+In addition, the compensation program is designed so that a significant portion of total potential compensation for our executive officers is at risk, in that it is contingent on actual company and personal performance. - Our "Economic Value Added Bonus Plan for Executive Officers and Senior Managers" provides for annual bonus payouts based on (1) the achievement of specific company-wide objective financial criteria, including minimum financial performance targets that must be met as a condition to payouts under the Plan, and (2) achievement of individual performance objectives. - Our Incentive Plan provides the opportunity for leveraged stock option grants based on a formula related to the above described Economic Value Added Bonus Plan for Executive Officers and Senior Managers.
 Further, grants of other nonqualified stock options and/or shares of restricted stock are made from time to time at the discretion of the Compensation Committee.
-Our Stock Incentive Plan specifically prohibits discounted stock options. - The Compensation Committee has the authority to grant discretionary cash bonuses if deemed appropriate, based on individual and/or company performance. - Our retirement benefits include a defined benefit plan available to all salaried associates and a Supplemental Executive Retirement Plan available only to our executive officers. - · Severance benefits, and specific benefits triggered by a change of control, are provided to executive officers.
+Our Incentive Plan specifically prohibits discounted stock options.
+At the Annual Meeting, we are proposing that our shareholders ratify and approve the amended Incentive Plan, which includes an amendment to the plan to increase the number of shares available for issuance to participants under the Incentive Plan. - The Compensation Committee has the authority to grant discretionary cash bonuses if deemed appropriate based on various factors, including individual and/or company performance. - Our retirement benefits include a defined benefit plan available to all salaried associates hired prior to December 31, 2009 and a Supplemental Executive Retirement Plan available only to our executive officers, which Supplemental Executive Retirement Plan was amended effective as of December 31, 2013 to simplify the benefit calculation under the plan.

+· Severance benefits, and specific benefits triggered by a change of control, are provided to executive officers.

-The above noted compensation program features are described in detail in the following sections of this Compensation Discussion and Analysis, entitled "Our Compensation Process," "Components of Executive Compensation" and "Change of Control and Severance Benefits."
+The above noted compensation program features are described in detail in the following sections of this Compensation Discussion and Analysis, entitled "Our Compensation Process," "Peer Group Benchmarking," "Components of Executive Compensation" and "Change of Control and Severance Benefits"